pingcap/docs/dev/reference/tools/tkctl.md

 ## Installation

-You can download the pre-built binary or build `tkctl` from source:
+To install `tkctl`, you can download the pre-built binary or build `tkctl` from source.

 ### Download the latest pre-built binary